johnmckinzie/coursera-getting-cleaning-data/CodeBook.md

   <dd>81
 </dl>

-The following describes the data set generated using the `tidy()` function.
+The following describes the data set generated using the `tidy_samsung_means()` function.
 The data set contains the mean of all the mean and standard deviation attributes from both the original test and training data (rows were merged), grouped by activity and subject.

 ## Attributes